bramley/phplist-plugin-viewbrowser/README.md

 ## Configuration ##
 On the Settings page you can specify the link text, such as "View this email in your browser".
-You can also select whether the email should be personalised by replacing placeholders.

 ## Usage ##
 Include the placeholder [VIEWBROWSER] in a message or template.
-When phplist generates the emails for the campaign, the placeholder will be replaced by a link to the view page.
-The link URL includes the message id and, if the email is to be personalised, the subscriber's uid.
+When phplist generates the emails for the campaign, the placeholder will be replaced by a link (an HTML `<a>` element) to the view page.
+The link URL includes the message id and the subscriber's uid.

 When a subscriber clicks the link the plugin generates the email as a web page using the message, the template (if used), and by replacing placeholders.